ChugR/car-day/README.md

 ### 196x  Ford 2000 tractor

 * Belonged to a neighbor
-* Allegedly was part of mowing equipment on the New Jersey Turnpike
+* Allegedly used to be mowing equipment on the New Jersey Turnpike

 ### 1940x Oliver Cletrac HG Crawler tractor